maydayv7/dotfiles/README.md

 #### Caution
 I am pretty new to Nix, and my configuration is still *WIP*, which is right now undergoing a transition to using Nix [Flakes](https://nixos.wiki/wiki/Flakes), an unstable feature.
 If you have any doubts or suggestions, feel free to open an issue

+#### Branches
+There are two branches, `stable` and `develop`.
+The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is bleeding-edge, and may contain unstable features.
+Releases are always made from the `stable` branch after it has been completely tested

 #### Requirements
 - Intel CPU + iGPU
 - UEFI System (for use with GRUB EFI Bootloader)